dmytro-y-dev/c-sharp-language-parser/README.md

 1. Open command line and change current directory with `$ cd` command to the directory where you unpacked the project's source code.
 2. Run `$ cmake -H. -Bbuild -G "Visual Studio 12"` to create Makefile for Visual Studio 2013 (or use other generator if you use other IDE).
 Don't forget to specify path to dependency libraries and headers with -D parameter.
 3. Open `build/C-Sharp-Parser.sln` and build solution in Visual Studio.
-4. Optionally, you can install library by building project which name is `INSTALL` in Visual Studio.
+4. Optionally, you can install this utility by building project which name is `INSTALL` in Visual Studio.
 Remember that you must have enough rights on your system to let VS copy files to installation folder.

 <!--- Not yet
 Another option is to use bii (<http://www.biicode.com>).
 Building commands are next: